 It’s a way of knowing that you have a compulsive addiction problem that needs your attention.

-That said, the next time you relapse when you’re on NoFap, don’t take it as the end of the world.
+That said, the next time you relapse on the NoFap challenge, don’t take it as the end of the world.

 What counts as a NoFap challenge relapse though?

 A NoFap relapse means different things to different people.

 For a second, think of PMO addiction as a cycle; if the start of that cycle is a trigger to masturbate to porn—the trigger might be seeing a hot girl walking down your street; then there’s the middle of the cycle where you pick up your device, stream the porn, and struff your stuff to it.
 The end of the cycle is when you orgasm.

 Orgasm is the reward your brain promises you—which had you streaming porn for 2 hours.